Shwetha-703/FoodDeliveryApp/README.md

 - Access variables using the this keyword.
 - Create state variables inside the constructor.
 - Can also deconstruct these variables for simple usage
+- Never update state variables directly in class components, use setState instead thi.setState({count : this.state.count+1})
+- Sequence of rendering - > contructor(props), render(), componentDidMount()

+# React Lifecycle
+- render is optimzised by react.
+- all render in done in a single batch
+- Dom manipulation is expensive
+-